The first step in the criminal court process – a guide

 Another category important evidence obtained by police after a seizure is evidence from a search.

 The scope and depth of the search allowed under the limited delegation of governmental authority in the Minnesota and U.S. Constitutions depends upon the circumstances.
-For example during what we sometimes term a Terry stop, police may only be allowed to do a pat-down search for weapons.
+For example during what we sometimes term a Terry stop, the law may limit police to a pat-down search for weapons.

 During a traffic stop, when police conduct a probable cause search, the nature of the probable-cause facts limit the search.